rinigus/tbuilder/README.md

 Requirements are

-- `sfdk` available in the PATH and working.
+- If using from host PC, `sfdk` available in the PATH and working.
 Consider adding symlink from some standard PATH directory to Sailfish SDO `bin/sfdk`.
 Check that `sfdk` works, see [Tutorial](https://sailfishos.org/wiki/Tutorial_-_Building_packages_-_advanced_techniques) for description.

+- If run from SDK shell, mb2/sb2 will be used.
+Note that you would have to install `make` into that shell as `make` is not installed by default in Application SDK.
+For that, login as root and run `zypper in make`.

 - `rpmspec`, `rpm`, `createrepo` in the PATH.
 Many distributions allow you to install it even when some other packaging format is used.